vierstralab/footprint-tools/README.md

 footprint-tools is a python module for *de novo* detection of genomic footprints from DNase I data by simulating expected cleavage rates using a 6-mer DNase I cleavage preference model combined with density smoothing.
-Statistical significance of per-nucleotide cleavages are computed from a series emperically fit negative binomial distribution.
+Statistical significance of per-nucleotide cleavages are computed from a series of emperically fit negative binomial distribution.

+> [!CAUTION]
+> There is a massive bug in the `posterior` footprint caller in versions 1.2.0 to 1.3.7.
+Please pull the lastest code from the master branch.

 ## Requirements